CharlieDigital/chrlschn/src/content/blog/2024/a-conceptual-model-of-state-in-vue-34-using-definemodel.md

 ## Closing Thoughts

 The introduction of `defineModel` in Vue 3.4 is actually a profound change that will help teams to follow best practices and build better, more manageable components.
 By removing a lot of the friction involved in building hierarchical state, it makes it so that teams are less likely to resort immediately to global state or fall back to sloppy practices.

 By combining `defineModel` with Vue composables, teams can create even cleaner components that are easy to read and understand by organizing and encapsulating related state and logic.

-When Evan You first proposed the Composition API for Vue 3, there was a lot of consternation and outcry from the community that wanted to retain the simplicity and approachability of the Options API.
+When Evan You first proposed the Composition API for Vue 3, there was much consternation and outcry from the community that wanted to retain the simplicity and approachability of the Options API.
 In retrospect, it is clear to see that the path Evan You set to help Vue scale better for teams building larger projects was the right call.

 With 3.4, it feels as if that vision now feels far more complete because of how streamlined and straightforward it makes state management.
-In a way, it helps add clarity to the often complex decision making process of where to place state by making the easy, obvious choice the right one.
+In a way, it helps add clarity to the often complex decision making process of where to place state by making the easy, obvious choice the right one. `defineModel` feels like a small stone, cast into the ocean, who’s ripple could one day become a crashing wave!